What is Rose?

 Rose is not a general cross-platform layer

-It belongs to the Linux distribution path and exists to support 404's lower-level features.
+It belongs to the Linux distribution path and exists to support 404's networking features.

 What the Linux distribution path looks like